Priyanka-Dhanabal/MarvelManiaQuiz_PP2/README.md

 - My Mentor provided feedback and guidance throughout.

 Kristyna - Cohort facilitator
-- She was very helpful in understanding the various requirements to achieve a good project.
+- She was very helpful in making me understand the various requirements to achieve a good project.

 Code Institute Tutor Support team
 - The Tutor support team was always available to answer my questions.
-However, my usage of tutor support was minimal compared to the last time unit.
+However, my usage of tutor support was minimal compared to the last unit.

 *****************